okhsunrog/km003c-rs/docs/notes.md

 Need to create a good and clean protocol.md
 Need to write tests for protocol that will interact with the device

+Next Steps (Suggestions)

+    Clean up simple_logger: You can now remove the transact_and_discard function and simply call transact in the startup sequence, ignoring the Result.
+The logic is the same, but it's one less function to maintain.

+    Flesh out the Packet enum: The GenericResponse payloads are your next frontier.

+        The response to GetData with PdPacket is clearly the DeviceInfoBlock.
+You can enhance Packet::from_bytes to parse this structure when header.attribute == Attribute::PdPacket.

+        The responses to Authenticate are crypto blobs.
+You could create an AuthResponse struct to hold them.

+    Create a High-Level Device struct: This would be the public API for your library.

+        Device::connect() -> Result<Self>: Handles finding the USB device and creating the DeviceComms.

+        Device::initialize() -> Result<()>: Runs the entire perform_startup_sequence.

+        Device::poll_sensor_data() -> Result<SensorDataPacket>: Runs one iteration of the polling loop.

+        This abstracts away all the transact calls and protocol details from the end user of your library.